 This is easy.
 Just decide what type of fish you want to catch and then find a boat that catches them.
-Sounds easy, but this is really complicated if you have never been charter fishing before.
-You need to read below and see which boat fits your needs and your budget.
-A few paragraphs down, we will tell you how to save money by booking direct with the charter boat you want to take you fishing.
+Sounds easy, but this is really complicated if you have never been charter fishing before in Orange Beach, Alabama.
+You need to read below and see which type of boat fits your needs and your budget.

 All charter boats are required to have a US Coast Guard Licensed Captain on board.
 They must also be a member of a random alcohol and drug testing consortium.
 Professional guides have insurance to protect you in case of an accident.
-You have the right to ask for proof of captains credentials, random drug testing membership card and proof of liability insurance if you ask for it.
+You have the right to ask for proof of captains credentials, random drug testing membership card and proof of liability insurance.
 The captains license and an unexpired drug card are required to be on the captain while they are operating the boat.
 Reputable captains will eagerly show you their credentials.

 What is a Federally Permitted Charter Boat?

 When you see someone advertising Deep Sea Fishing, they are usually talking about boats that have federal fishing permits on board.
 There are only about 122 federal permits in Alabama, but only about 82 of them use them to charter fish.
-The rest of the permits are just sitting on boats and not being used.
-These permits are issued by NOAA Fisheries and renewed each year for a small fee of around $25 to $50.
+These federal permits are issued by NOAA Fisheries and renewed each year for a small fee of around $25 to $50.
 They allow charter boats to take you deep sea fishing in the Exclusive Economic Zone (EEZ) without you having to buy a fishing license.
-The EEZ is the waters beyond 3 or 9 nm, depending on which species we are talking about.
+The EEZ is the waters beyond 3 nm from Alabama shores.

-These boats take you offshore far enough to reach most of the best and bigger fish species of grouper, amberjack, red snapper, triggerfish, vermilion snapper, lane snapper, mangrove snapper, king mackerel, spanish mackerel, wahoo, tuna, marlin, sail fish, sword fish live.
+These federally permitted charter boats take you offshore far enough to reach most of the best and bigger fish species of grouper, amberjack, red snapper, triggerfish, vermilion snapper, lane snapper, mangrove snapper, king mackerel, spanish mackerel, wahoo, tuna, marlin, sail fish, sword fish live.